Princess Maria Carolina of Bourbon-Two Sicilies (1822–1869): Youth and marriage

-Maria Carolina was born in Vienna on 26 April 1822, the only surviving child of Leopold, Prince of Salerno and his wife Archduchess Maria Clementina of Austria.
+Maria Carolina was born in Vienna on 26 April 1822, the only surviving child of Leopold, Prince of Salerno and his wife and niece Archduchess Maria Clementina of Austria.

 Nicknamed Lina since her birth, the Princess spent the first years of her life under the supervision of her mother in the Austrian Imperial court at Vienna and was officially introduced there in society.
 As a teenager, she returned with her family in Naples.

 In the 1830s and 1840s, there were not many princesses from European nobility who were in a marriageable age, allowing Maria Carolina to receive several suitors for her hand.
 The choice finally fell on Prince Henry, Duke of Aumale, fifth and second-youngest son of King Louis-Philippe I of France and his wife Maria Amalia of the Two Sicilies, who became impressed with her during a stay at her father's palace in Naples.
 The marriage negotiations began in late August 1844, and on 17 September of the same year at the Revue de Paris, their engagement was officially announced.
 The union was anything but a love match.
 Henri d'Orléans described his wife in a letter to his teacher Alfred-Auguste de Cuvillier-Fleury as "not nice, but nothing unpleasant about herself".
 Cuvillier-Fleury agreed with him, adding that she also had an "exquisite appearance".
-Henry agreed with the marriage only after intense pressure from his parents after they rejected other candidates and finally opted for the small and graceful Maria Carolina to forestall any other marriage proposals to her from other European princes.
+Henry agreed to the marriage only after intense pressure from his parents after they rejected other candidates.
+Finally opting for the small and graceful Maria Carolina to forestall any other marriage proposals to her from other European princes.

 The marriage took place on 25 November 1844 in Naples at the request of the groom, although Maria Carolina's future in-laws would have preferred that the marriage would be celebrated in Paris.
 The civil wedding was performed in the royal palace of King Ferdinand II of the Two Sicilies, and on the same day, the religious ceremony was celebrated with great pomp.
 The bride received the large amount of 517,000 gold francs as a dowry.
 The festivities on the occasion of the wedding, such as balls, receptions, hunting events or theater galas, lasted more than two weeks.
-However, Maria Carolina traveled already on 2 December 1844 together with her husband by ship to Toulon.
+However, Maria Carolina travelled already on 2 December 1844 together with her husband by ship to Toulon.
 From there, the newlyweds had a grand reception by the city to Paris, where they settled in a series of rooms at the Tuileries Palace.